aidin36/tocc/cli/docs/source/index.rst

 Tocc keeps two kind of data: Your actual files, and their metadata (mainly, tags that are assigned to them).

 Tocc keeps your files in a directory on the file system.
-We call this direcory *Tocc Managed File System*.
+We call this directory *Tocc Managed File System*.
 Files rename to some meaningless names, kept under meaningless directory structure (meaningless for humans, I mean!).
 For example, if *Tocc Managed File System* is ``/home/tocc-managed/``, you will some files like ``/opt/tocc-managed/00/00/01/3`` or ``/opt/tocc-managed/00/0c/6a/e``.
 These are the files that you're imported in Tocc.

 In order to search these files, we need the metadata.
-Tocc creates a database file in the root of *Tocc Managed File System*, and keep metada of files inside it: Title of each file, tags that assigned to it, etc.
+Tocc creates a database file in the root of *Tocc Managed File System*, and keep metdata of files inside it: Title of each file, tags that assigned to it, etc.

 Note that you can have more than one *Tocc Managed File System*.
 Each of them have their own database and separate set of files.